 We laughed.
 She had fretted over this day for the weeks after she had made the appointment dreaming of the trouble we would have.
 There was none.

 The 6 horses at her farm all had different coat colors and just as many different personalities.
 One of the horses immediately became defensive and painful as I got close to one tooth.
 Had this horse been sedated or over sedated then we would have missed the clear sign that this one tooth had a problem.
 The horse and owner were grateful that it was found.
 Another older horse was generally painful in his mouth and escalated his efforts in asking me to leave.
-With the addition of a small amount of pain killing medication (not sedation) this horse became a willing partner and his painful points removed.
-The 3 year old colt due for castration on Monday was sure to be a handful.
-In stead, he earned a gold star for best behaved.
+With the addition of a small amount of pain-killing medication (not sedation), this horse became a willing partner and his painful points were removed.
+The 3-year-old colt due for castration on Monday was sure to be a handful.
+Instead, he earned a gold star for best behaved.

 Seeing Is Believing

 The more people who see this, the better chance of preserving this style of dentistry and horsemanship in general.
 Please do your part to preserve this and continue to talk to everyone (and post to our social media at #EquinePractice) about what you see us do every time we work on your horses.
 We hope this will spark another person to learn and either start their career or add this to their existing practice.

 Easy – that’s the way it should be.